AD Fafe: Background

 AD Fafe currently plays in the Campeonato Nacional de Seniores – Série A which is the third tier of Portuguese football.
-The club was founded in 1958 as a merger of SC Fafe and FC Fafe and they play their home matches at the Parque Municipal dos Desportos in Fafe which was constructed in 1968.
+The club was founded in 1958 as a merger of SC Fafe and FC Fafe and they play their home matches at the Estádio Municipal de Fafe which was constructed in 1968.
 The stadium is able to accommodate 4,000 spectators.

 Improved facilities off the pitch were matched by better performances on the pitch and the club successively moved up divisions.
 Just as the club was celebrating its 30th anniversary, it achieved a first ever first division promotion after finishing runner-up in the second division, in 1987–88.

 In the subsequent top flight campaign, Fafe finished 16th and was immediately relegated, but did manage a shock 0–0 draw at F.C.
 Porto.
 In 1990–91's second division, the club managed to sign 18-year-old Rui Costa (on loan from S.L.
 Benfica), who managed 38 games with 6 goals before "returning home".

 The next few years were tough because Fafe dropped down two divisions in a couple of years, managing promotion from the fourth level to the third in 1996, where they remained for over a decade.
 In 2007–08, under manager Carlos Condeço the club finished 11th.

-The club is affiliated to Associação de Futebol de Braga and has entered the national cup competition known as Taça de Portugal on many occasions, reaching the semifinals twice, in 1977 and 1979.
+The club is affiliated to Associação de Futebol de Braga and has entered the national cup competition known as Taça de Portugal on many occasions, reaching the semifinals thrice, in 1977, 1979 and 2026.